Mechanism-Faithful Queueing Simulation Model Translation with Large Language Model Support

-In contrast, for \textbf{DeepSeek-Coder-6.7B}, the three-stage pipeline produces a distinct learning trajectory.
-During Stage~2, the masked-completion objective significantly boosts instruction-code consistency, raising it from 44.3\% to 62.7\%.
-However, this gain comes with a reduction in executability and output-format compliance.
-This is because the masked-completion task optimizes a different learning objective than our target code-generation task.
-As a result, improvements on masked completion do not necessarily lead to improvements on the evaluation metrics (i.e., executability, output-format compliance, and instruction-code consistency), which are generation-oriented, and the mismatch can even shift the model away from behaviors that those metrics reward.
-DeepSeek appears more sensitive to this objective mismatch, which leads to performance declines under our evaluation.
+In contrast, for \textbf{DeepSeek-Coder-6.7B}, the three-stage workflow produces a distinct learning trajectory.
+During Stage~II, the masked-completion objective significantly boosts IMC, which raises it from 44.3\% to 62.7\%.
+However, this gain comes with a reduction in EXE and FMT.
+From a simulation perspective, this indicates that structured program reconstruction is particularly important for learning queueing-specific event logic, but it does not automatically guarantee stronger end-to-end script generation for this model.

-In Stage~3, the DPO-based preference optimization helps correct these effects.
-Executability and format accuracy recover to 75.0\% and 74.8\% respectively, which indicates that preference signals successfully guide the model toward more stable and well-formed code.
-This adjustment, however, slightly lowers consistency, as the optimization shifts part of the model’s focus back toward structural correctness and formatting.
+In Stage~III, the DPO-based preference optimization helps correct these effects.
+EXE and FMT recover to 75.0\% and 74.8\%, respectively, which indicates that preference signals help suppress mechanism-level logic errors that are not captured by executability alone.
+This adjustment slightly lowers IMC, but it yields a more balanced simulation script generator overall.

-To conclude, these patterns show that DeepSeek is more sensitive to the masked-completion objective than Qwen, but it ultimately converges to a balanced generator of queueing-system simulation code.
+These results indicate that Qwen and DeepSeek respond differently to the same workflow, with Stage~II being most useful for reconstructing structured simulation programs and Stage~III being most useful for discouraging simulation-invalid but locally plausible outputs.